IDU-CVLab/NST_for_Gen/README.md

        > password <Tubitak119e578>

 #### Run the container:

-* You need to download the "assets" folder to your local directory and "cd" your directory
+* You need to download the "assets" folder to your local directory and "cd" your local directory to run the following commands from your local directory which contain the "assets" folder.

   >   $ docker run --gpus all -it -v "$PWD/assets:/NST_for_Gen/assets" kenanmorani/nst_for_gen:latest